-Special teams can make or break the game.
-Especially when it comes to kick returns in football.
-Kick return may be tough on new players because the kickoff team is getting a running start and is coming full speed downfield.
+Special teams can make or break the game, especially when it comes to kick returns in football.
+Kick returns may be tough on new players because the kickoff team is getting a running start and is coming full speed downfield.
 Still, managing leverage and body position will help effectively block the kickoff players.

 A great kick return can instantly get 6 points and swing the game’s momentum.
 On the other hand, a lousy kick return may disadvantage your offense and give the opposing defense momentum.